 Many international students choose to study at Georgian College because we have a long history of delivering work-integrated learning.
 All of Georgian’s co-op programs require students – including international students – to complete successful co-op work terms in order to graduate.
 What this means is that a student in a three year co-op program actually will have completed two years of academic study along with one year work experience when they graduate.
 Having the opportunity to gain industry-related work experience often leads to better opportunities upon completion of the program.

-- Applicants are urged to apply as early as possible to ensure there is sufficient time to obtain a student permit: May 1 for September, Oct.
-1 for January, and March 1 for May.
-After these dates, it’s first come, first served.
+- We encourage applicants to apply as early as possible to ensure there is sufficient time to obtain a study permit: before May 1 for September, October 1 for January, and March 1 for May.

-- Applications are accepted all year round if space is available.
+- Applications are accepted year round if space is available.

-- Please ensure that you include the $100 CAD application fee.
+- Ensure you include the $100 CAD application fee.
 We are unable to process applications that do not include the fee.

-- If it’s been more than one year since you first applied to Georgian, you must complete a new application form and pay the $100 application fee.
-You do not need to submit academic documents.
-We will request additional documents, if required.
+- If it has been more than one year since you first applied to Georgian, you must complete a new application form and pay the $100 application fee.
+You do not need to re-submit academic documents.
+We will request additional documents if required.